MbongeniCloud/MbongeniCloud/README.md

 https://github.com/MbongeniCloud/banking-platform

-(some repositories contain intentionally exposed configuration details for demonstration purposes.
-In production environments, all sensitive data is stored in Key Vault and excluded via .gitignore)

 ##  What I Do

 I build and secure cloud infrastructure on Azure, focusing on enterprise-grade architecture and real-world scenarios.